 You can still see some of the remnants of its history today.
 Look out for the hidden mill stones engraved with beans and pies to indicate what used to be produced there.

 From Circus Lane, walk down Indiana Place and you’ll come to a bridge with some steps down to the Water of Leith.
 You can walk all the way along the water to Dean Village and there are plenty of photo opportunities along the way.

 Holyrood Park and Arthur’s Seat

 Holyrood Park is a 640 acre Royal Park next to the Palace.
 Its highest peak is Arthur’s Seat, an ancient volcanic summit, which sits 251 metres above sea level.
-It’s even higher than the castle so it offers spectacular views over the city.
 It’s a steep ascent and takes about 30 minutes to reach the top.
 The winds can be very strong so make sure you wrap up warm and wear some good shoes!

 Where to stay in Edinburgh

 Edinburgh is the perfect choice for a weekend getaway and luckily there are plenty of lovely hotels, apartments and guesthouses to suit every budget.
 The most popular areas to stay are the city centre, the Old Town, the New Town, Leith and the West End.
 Edinburgh is quite a compact city and has great transport links so you’ll find it easy to get around regardless of where you stay.